NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/algoprudence/how-we-work.md

 ---
 title: How we work
 subtitle: >
-  Over the years, we have developed our own audit methodology.
-We elaborate below how we identify issues, draft problem statements, convene normative advice commissions and ultimately publish *algoprudence*
+  Over the years, we have developed our own deliberative audit methodology.
+We elaborate below on our 4-step working method.
 image: /images/svg-illustrations/main_illustration.svg
 background_color: '#ffffff'
 team: